Nursing R.N.–B.S. Completion Program

 The mission of the Nursing R.N.–B.S.
 Completion Program is to develop professional nursing leaders in all areas of practice who can apply new and/or past nursing knowledge and build on existing competencies.
 The Nursing R.N.–B.S.
 Completion Program is designed to prepare nurses to function both independently and interdependently with other professionals in a wide variety of settings, and to meet present and future health-care needs of a global society.
 The Undergraduate program provides a foundation for graduate study.

-- Student-centered and user friendly online course format that facilitate and support practicing nurses to attend school while maintaining employment
+- Student-centered and user friendly online course format that facilitates and supports practicing nurses to attend school while maintaining employment

-- Offered in a cohort format to ensure cost and time effectiveness as well as facilitate achievement of learning outcomes
+- Offered in a format that ensures cost and time effectiveness as well as facilitates achievement of learning outcomes

 - Students are assigned a faculty advisor for the length of the program

 - A program that builds on the licensed RN’s previous education and experience, emphasizing the AACN Essentials of Baccalaureate Nursing Education